Vicia faba: Aphis fabae

-Health concerns

 Toxicity

 Beans generally contain phytohaemagglutinin, a lectin that occurs naturally in plants, animals, and humans.
 Most of the relatively low toxin concentrations found in V. faba can be destroyed by boiling the beans for 10 minutes.

 Broad beans are rich in levodopa, and should thus be avoided by those taking irreversible monoamine oxidase inhibitors to prevent a pressor response.

 Genetic predisposition

 Sufferers of favism must avoid broad beans, as they contain the alkaloid glycoside vicine which may initiate a hemolytic crisis.
 A low-content vicine-convicine faba bean line was identified in the 1980s and the trait has been introduced into several modern cultivars.
 Low vicine-convicine faba beans are safe for consumption by G6PD-deficient individuals.
-As of 2019, a molecular marker may be used for marker-assisted breeding to reduce levels of vicine-convicine in fava beans.
+As of 2019, a molecular marker may be used for marker-assisted breeding to reduce levels of vicine-convicine in broad beans.